Levitator1/jukebrick/README.md

 $40 Stereo Wifi Speaker appliance

 This is a recipe for a wifi speaker appliance you can use to play music from your computer to some remote pair of speakers on the other side of the house.
-I will be using it to listen to streaming Web music when I do chores in the kitchen.
+I will be using it to listen to streaming Web music when I do chores in the kitchen, but it should accept audio from any RTP source.
 Requisite scripts and configuration files are included, and there's not a lot to it.
-You will need a Linux desktop to host the streaming client, or some other way of capturing your streaming service's audio output and retransmitting it on your LAN with the RTP protocol.
+You will need a Linux desktop to host the streaming client, or some other way of capturing your streaming service's audio output to retransmit it to your LAN with the RTP protocol.

 Prerequisites:
 - A Wifi router.
-I used the classic Raspberry Pi Zero and I found it necessary to downgrade to 802.11n, but that works fine for me
+I found it necessary to downgrade to 802.11n to accomodate the Pi Zero, but that works fine for me
-- A Linux Desktop with Pulseaudio or some other system that will stream Internet music and output it via RTP protocol
+- A Linux Desktop with Pulseaudio or some other means of transmitting an RTP stream to the Pi
 - The Linux Desktop or other RTP source must be able to connect to the router and transmit to wireless clients, whether by cable or wireless
 - A USB hub for connecting a temporary console to the Pi, for setup